 Trade executions explained

 As part of trading activity, investors offer to sell or buy stocks through a broker.
-For example, you may instruct your broker to execute a buy order for IBM shares at $95 per share.
+For example, you may instruct your broker to execute a buy order for Apple shares at $95 per share.
 A stock like Apple is popular in the market, which means there are many buy orders like yours in the market.
 By the laws of supply and demand, such a stock tends to get more expensive.
 Further, that high demand shows that the stock is highly liquid.

 In a liquid market, prices change fast, which can make trade execution more difficult.
 Trade execution entails the process where your broker settles your market order.
 Once you make a market order and send it to your broker, the broker decides how to execute that order.
 The broker’s decision is quite critical because it affects the execution price of the order and costs incurred during the transaction, costs which the investor shoulders.